newism/craft-rollbar/README.md

 First you'll need to setup a [Rollbar account](https://rollbar.com/).

-Once you have an account you'll be provided with an `Access Key`.

-To add the Afterpay payment gateway, go to Settings → Plugins → Rollbar and enter the access key.
+Once you have an account and created your project, you'll be provided with an `Access Key`.
+We recommend adding this to your `.env` file.
+Then navigate to Settings > Plugins > Rollbar and start typing the name of your environment variable in the `Access Token` field, until you see your variable name in the autocomplete box.

+In order to log JS exceptions, you'll also need to add your `postClientItemAccessToken` using the same method as above.

-You may then decide to configure your Rollbar gateway using a [config file](https://docs.craftcms.com/commerce/v2/gateway-config.html#gateway-configuration).
+You can also configure your Rollbar gateway using a [config file](https://docs.craftcms.com/commerce/v2/gateway-config.html#gateway-configuration).
 An example file looks like:

     <?php
     return [